-ADYNOVATE® [Antihemophilic Factor (Recombinant), PEGylated] is a human antihemophilic factor indicated in children and adults with hemophilia A for on-demand treatment and control of bleeding episodes, for perioperative management, and for routine prophylaxis to reduce the frequency of bleeding episodes.
+ADYNOVATE® [Antihemophilic Factor (Recombinant), PEGylated] Indications and Limitations of use.
+ADYNOVATE is a human antihemophilic factor indicated in children and adults with hemophilia A, congenital factor VIII deficiency for on-demand treatment and control of bleeding episodes, perioperative management, routine prophylaxis to reduce the frequency of bleeding episodes.
 ADYNOVATE is not indicated for the treatment of von Willebrand disease.

-ADYNOVATE is contraindicated in patients who have had a prior anaphylactic reaction to ADYNOVATE, to the parent molecule (ADVATE® [Antihemophilic Factor (Recombinant)]), to mouse or hamster protein, or to excipients of ADYNOVATE, such as Tris, mannitol, trehalose, glutathione, and/or polysorbate 80.
+Contraindications: Prior anaphylactic reaction to ADYNOVATE, to the parent molecule (ADVATE [Antihemophilic Factor (Recombinant)]), mouse or hamster protein, or excipients of ADYNOVATE, for example Tris, mannitol, trehalose, glutathione, and/or polysorbate 80.

 By that, I mean patients who are on a prophylactic regimen that is currently working for them.
-These patients are comfortable with their current level of bleed control, able to adhere to their current regimen, and reluctant to make any switch in treatment.
+These patients are comfortable with their current level of bleed control, able to adhere to their current regimen, and reluctant to make a switch in their treatment.

 In my practice, some of these patients who want to “stay the course” are treated with ADYNOVATE.